If you're a software engineer, you must have at least a basic knowledge of web technologies and client-server architecture.

 Apache is one of the most popular web servers.

-This article covers the client-side architecture with real-world examples, as well as understanding what is a client, a server, HTTP, a web browser and a web server.
+This article covers the client-side architecture with real-world examples, as well as understanding what a client is, a server, HTTP, a web browser and a web server.

 I hope you've found this helpful!